Gustavo-Ennes/testCresceAi/README.md

 ### Running Postgres with Docker

-To run the PostgreSQL database for this project, use the following command:
+To run the PostgreSQL database for this project, use the following command(`.env.dev` to create de .env file)

 `docker run --name postgres -e POSTGRES_PASSWORD=postgres -d -p 5432:5432 postgres`